-Salle Nielson 1 Room
+Nielson 1

-Anti-racism - Evolving Curriculum for Newcomers
+Anti-Racism - Evolving Curriculum for Newcomers

 COSTI's Education and Family & Mental Health teams will share their experiences developing the IRCC-funded Anti-racism Language Training Curriculum for Newcomers, emphasizing key considerations and steps involved in the development process.
 The presenters will discuss ways taken to identify newcomers' needs, experiences, and unique perspectives on racism, as well as how information gathered through research and dialogue was used to create objectives and influence material development.
-The presentation focuses on incorporating culturally responsive teaching methods into the curriculum, which resonate with immigrants' different experiences and enable them to challenge racism.